Ludgate: History

 Ludgate is believed to have been one of four original gates in the Roman London Wall, work on which started in 190 AD.

 Ludgate in flames in 1666.
 Oil painting by anonymous artist, circa 1670.

 Anti-royalist forces rebuilt the gate during the First Barons' War (1215–17) using materials recovered from the destroyed houses of Jews.
-The gate was rebuilt about 1450 by a man called Foster who at one time was lodged in the debtor's prison over the gate.
+The gate was rebuilt about 1450 by a man called Foster who at one time was lodged in the debtors' prison over the gate.
 He eventually became Sir Stephen Foster, Lord Mayor of London.
 His widow, Agnes, renovated and extended Ludgate and the debtor's prison; the practice of making the debtors pay for their own food and lodging was also abolished.
 Her gift was commemorated by a brass wall plaque, which read: